aiven/devportal/docs/products/redis/howto.rst

 HowTo
 =====

-Check out the common tasks for working with Aiven for Redis.
+Check out the common tasks for working with Aiven for Redis™*.

 .. tableofcontents::